46 Most Famous Landmarks in Europe You Must Visit

-If you are visiting Doge's Palace in the region of Veneto, I recommend purchasing an audioguide or joining a tour group.
-There is a lot you can learn from a guide, whether audio or in-person, that you won't be able to gain by directing yourself through the various rooms.
+If you are visiting Doge's Palace in the region of Veneto, you should consider purchasing an audioguide or joining a tour group.
+You can learn a lot from a guide, whether audio or in-person, that you won't be able to gain by directing yourself through the various rooms.

 Rialto Bridge, Venice, Italy

 Venice is known as the city of canals, and the Rialto Bridge is the most famous bridge to cross these waterways.
 The current bridge was constructed in the 1500s and sits across the renowned Grand Canal.

 The Rialto Bridge is notably the oldest of the four bridges that cross this canal.
 Tourists flock to snap pictures of the landmark, and you can also walk across it.

 The Duomo, or Milan Cathedral, is a world-renowned symbol of Milan.
 It is additionally one of the largest cathedrals in Europe and is a must for any 2 day Milan itinerary.